 This is a great week for historical fencing.
 I spent three full days at the National Fencing Museum with a decent camera and a book-photography rig, taking hi-res images of the cream of their amazing collection of treatises, with the kind assistant of James Hester, and Malcolm Fare (whose collection this is).

 I have 122 gigabytes of raw images, that will in due course be processed into a more web-friendly format, and put online for free into the public domain to be used by anyone as they please.
+You can find the currently available photos on my gumroad account with a little searching.

 We have Hope: New Method (1707), Fencing Master (1687), and Advice to his Scholar (1729).